weifund/weifund/README.md

 ** Please note that the project is under heavy development, and a MeteorJS build is in the works.
 Some of the JS  is outdated and must be updated for POC9.

+Alpha Meteor build available on the Meteor branch.

 ### When Deployed
 - You can start, donate to, discover, refund and track crowdfunding campaigns
 - Link to campaigns via weifund/#/tracker/CAMPAIGN_ID